-Legislation requires a minerals licence holder to consult with the landholder of any privately owned property within the license area that the explorer would like to conduct exploration activities on, prior to any exploration activities taking place.
+Legislation requires a minerals licence holder to consult with the landholder of any privately owned property within the licence area that the explorer would like to conduct exploration activities on, prior to any exploration activities taking place.

 If agreement on land access can’t be reached, the matter can be referred to the Victorian Civil and Administrative Tribunal (VCAT) for a determination regarding compensation (but not the right of access – which is bestowed upon licence holders under the Mineral Resources (Sustainable Development) Act 1990.

 Only a company who is awarded a minerals exploration licence over a particular area will be permitted to explore for minerals within that area.